DGLewiss/Module1-_1.3/README.md

 ### text 2
-At some point in my proffesional life i would like to work abroad. aa a a a a aa a a a a a a a a aa a a a a a a a a aa a a a a a
+At some point in my proffesional life i would like to work abroad.

 #### text 3
 I have chosen fintech as a career path to open some new doors in my career and hopefully learn a thing or two about both crypto and fiat currency markets.